WEKA REST API and equivalent CLI commands

 weka fs snapshot download

-Restore filesystem from snapshot: Restore a filesystem using a previously created snapshot.
+Restore filesystem from snapshot: Restores a filesystem to a previous state using a specified snapshot.
+This operation overwrites the current filesystem content.

 weka fs snapshot download <file-system> <snapshot-locator>